davidusb-geek/emhass/docs/develop.md

 There are multiple different approaches to developing EMHASS.
 The choice depends on EMHASS mode (standalone/add-on) and preference (Python venv/DevContainer/Docker).
 Below are some development workflow examples:
-_Note: It is preferred to run both addon mode, standalone mode and unitest once before submitting and pull request._
+_Note: It is preferred to run both addon mode, standalone mode and unittest once before submitting and pull request._

 ## Step 1 - Fork

 _With your preferred Git tool of choice:_
 Fork the EMHASS github repository into your own account, then clone the forked repository into your local development platform. (ie. PC or Codespace)
-Here you may also wish to add the add the origional/upstream repository as a remote, allowing you to fetch and merge new updates from the origional repository.
+Here you may also wish to add the add the original/upstream repository as a remote, allowing you to fetch and merge new updates from the original repository.

 A command example may be:
 ```bash